• Skip to primary navigation

 If you love breakfast as much as we do, check out all of my delicious gluten free breakfast recipes!!

-I have created quite a few delicious recipes with Franz Gluten Free Breads over the past year.
+Over the past year, I have created several delicious recipes with Franz Gluten Free Breads.
 Check out some of these delicious recipe ideas:

 You know those days when nothing seems to go right, and it’s crazy as can be?
 Well, these gluten free blueberry muffins can save you a huge headache.
 You can prepare them ahead of time and pop them in the freezer.

 Then grab a few out when you wake up, and everyone can eat on the go.
-We don’t do this all the time, but there are many mornings we just need that extra boost of help and these french toast muffins are perfect.
+We don’t do this all the time, but there are many mornings when we need that extra boost of help, and these French toast muffins are perfect.

 Are you ready to make this easy gluten free breakfast recipe?